hclimente/hclimente.github.io/_posts/2025-01-23-graphs-linear-algebra.md

     sidebar: left
 ---

-In this article I discuss matrices associated to graphs, and how studying their properties can lead to better understanding of graphs.
+In this article I discuss matrices associated to graphs.
+As we will see, a graph can be represented as a matrix without any information loss.
+Hence, the properties of these matrices describe properties of the underlying graph.

 # Matrices associated to graphs